0

 Option 2

-Single card purchase (Cardmarket)
+Single purchase (Cardmarket)

 Value ✓ · Emotion ✗